Lab Members

 Lauren Greenberg

-Lauren Greenberg is a rising freshman at Lehigh University with an interest to pursue a degree in Behavioral Neuroscience.
+Lauren Greenberg is an undergraduate at Lehigh University with an interest to pursue a degree in Behavioral Neuroscience.
 Her interests include studying the effectiveness of treatment for body dysmorphic disorder, as well as understanding risk factors for anorexia nervosa and patients with comorbidities such as OCD and Major Depressive Disorder.
 Outside of class, Lauren’s passion is to spread awareness and reduce the stigma of eating disorders within the community.
+A Summer 2024 Intern, Lauren continues to collaborate with the team and assists with remote data scoring.
 Lauren enjoys spending quality time with friends and family, hiking, and exploring the Philadelphia food scene.

 Sydney Sharkey

-Sydney Sharkey is a rising senior at Marymount School in New York.
+Sydney Sharkey is a senior at Marymount School in New York.
 She is interested in understanding more about eating disorders scientifically and how early detection can result in better outcomes after working on equitable access to eating disorder treatment with Project HEAL.
+A 2024 High School Intern with TRG, she is assisting with a systematic review on physical activity.
 In her free time, she enjoys weightlifting and playing with her dogs.